bradfield-csi-5/shane325/1-intro-to-computer-systems/5-low-level-optimization/pagecount.md

 - We calculate two more variables, do some printing and finish.

 **If you change the optimization level, is the function substantially different?**

 At `-O`:
+- Using registers `r12-14` instead.
+- Pushing to the stack 5 times.
+- Subtracts 64 (not 144) from the stack pointer.
+- The array creation and population are unchanged.
+- The `ignore` is initialized and calculated later on (after out call to `clock`).
+- `.L3` contains all of the logic and expressions for our first for loop.
+All condensed into one branch.
+- Our second loop and all the `pagecount` logic is inlined in `.L4`.
+It never branches to `pagecount` although this function does exist.o
+- In general, more inlining and a lot less instructions.
+Not jumping around as much.